 - First, always check your fluids before the trip.
 Oil level OK?
 Transmission fluid looks good?
 Windshield wiper fluid topped off?
 Battery terminals clean?
 Keep extra windshield washer fluid stowed in the car too.
 Nothing worse than running out of windshield washer fluid and not being able to see on the busy road.
 I had one scary moment when this happened.
 Hasn’t happened since. 🙂

 - Try not to get low on gas, either.
 When in doubt, fill up before going to the trailhead.

 - Ice scraper and snow brush.
 Seems obvious..but many people seem to forget this basic item.

 - A shovel!
 If you do any backcountry winter activities, your avy shovel works beautifully.
 Small, compact and good enough to dig you out of minor “oopsies.”
 A similar utility snow shovel can be purchased that works well for winter camping and stowing in your car.
 (Note: they are not avalanche shovel rated.
 Just a heads up. )

 - When I drove my 2WD pickup, I kept a small plastic bucket of ice melt.
 Came in handy with the shovel to get me out of the occasional small incline that was icy.
 Could work well for FWD cars, too.
 (I really did not like driving my 2WD truck in the snowy areas if I could avoid it..even in town!)

-- A friend has tow straps in his vehicle in case someone with the non-stock 4WD vehicle needs to tow him out! 🙂
+- Two recovery straps in the vehicle and d-rings in case someone with the non-stock 4WD vehicle needs to get you out! 🙂

 - Just in case your battery is weak from cold (or leaving lights on) : Jumper cables.
 Better yet, invest in a battery jumper.
 A good one with adequate CCA rating, depending on your needs, is ~$100+/-.
 Good if you go solo or to more remote trailheads.
 There may not be someone to give you a jump.
 With an adapter, can even charge your phone and power a camp light, etc. for when the power goes out at home.